Bone Marrow Aspiration and Biopsy

 Adults usually have a sample of bone marrow fluid taken from the back of the pelvic bone.
 In rare cases a fluid sample is removed from the breastbone (sternum) or from the front of the pelvic bone.
 Babies and young children may have the sample taken from the front of the lower leg bone, just below the knee.
 A bone marrow biopsy is only taken from the pelvic bone.

 You may be given a sedative to help you relax.
-You will lie either on your side or facedown, on your belly, for the biopsy.
+You will lie either on your side or facedown on your belly for the biopsy.
 It is important that you lie still in that position during the biopsy.
-See a picture of bone marrow aspiration and biopsy.

 A bone marrow biopsy uses a special tool that twists into the bone.
 It is normal to feel pressure at the site and hear a crunching sound as the tool twists into the bone.